-Saskatchewan has one of the most admired school systems in Canada and the world.
-School boards members, teachers, administrators and Ministry of Education personnel - the "stakeholders in education" - have worked collaboratively and cooperatively to ensure our children receive the best education possible.
+School board members, teachers, staff, administrators and Ministry of Education personnel - the "stakeholders in education" - have worked collaboratively and cooperatively to ensure students receive the best education possible.
 Education is important to our future and together we must address many challenges.